tve/sensorgnome-build/SOFTWARE.md

 - a large `data` partition filling the rest of the SDcard (e.g. about 26GB on a 32GB card) holding a FAT32 filesystem that is used to store the Sensorgnome's config and data.

+#### What time is reported for detections that occur before time synchronization?

+The Raspberry Pis do not have a real-time clock (RTC) chip that retains the time between system reboots or power cycles.
+Time is only kept while the operating system is running.
+The operating system writes the current time to a file every 11 minutes.
+At boot time, time is initialized to the last thus saved timestamp.
+As a result, until a fresh time synchronization happens (whether Network Time Protocol NTP or GPS) the Sensorgnome thinks it did a quick reboot right after saving the time.

+There are three ways the Sensorgnome can synchronize time: NTP, GPS, or RTC chip.
+If the SG has internet connection it will start trying to synchronize via NTP.
+If the SG has a GPS (such as the Adafruit GPS HAT) it will synchronize as soon as the GPS signals a fix.
+If the SG has an Adafruit GPS HAT and the RTC built into that HAT's GPS module has the time (i.e. power was not lost or the battery is functioning) then the RTC time will be used.

+Radio tag/pulse detections occur independently of time synchronization, i.e., the SG does not wait for time sync before starting the radios.
+For any detections that are made the name of the file in which the detections are save has a letter that indicates the time sync state.
+Specifically, if the letter at he end of the ISO timestamp in the filename is the std 'Z' then the time is synchronized, if the letter is a 'P' then it is not.

+Note that in older versionsof the software the timestamps of a Sensorgnome without time syn were way in the past, such as pre-2010.
+This is no longer the case because it prevents HTTPS communication due to the fact that all certificates are flagged as invalid.